Corporate Governance

 There are ten (10) Directors in the Company, of which one director is the representative director of HCJI Holdings, Ltd. and another serves as the COO of Social Infrastructure Systems business unit, Hitachi, Ltd. As a result, those major shareholders are able to exert influence on decisions on the Company’s management policy through the views expressed by these Directors at Board meetings.
 Nevertheless, there are five (5) Outside Directors who have been reported to the Tokyo Stock Exchange as independent officers.
 Therefore, the Company is in a position to be able to make its own management decisions.
 In addition, the Company entered into the contract for capital alliance with HCJI Holdings, Ltd., and a license agreement regarding the Hitachi brand with Hitachi, Ltd. Also, there are business relationships such as product sales with Hitachi, Ltd. group companies.

-Policy on determining the amount of compensation, etc. for directors and executive officers
+Policy on determining the details of compensation for Directors and Executive Officers

 1. Method for determination of policies

-Compensation Committee of the Company sets forth the policy on the determination of the amount of compensation for the Company’s respective Directors and Executive Officers pursuant to the provision of the Companies Act applicable to companies with nominating committees, etc.
+The compensation Committee of the Company sets forth the policy on the determination of the amount of compensation for individual Directors and Executive Officers pursuant to the provision of the Companies Act applicable to companies with nominating committees, etc.

-Compensation will be commensurate with the scope and range of the Company’s business, the ability required of, and the responsibilities and risks to be borne by, Directors and Executive Officers, taking into consideration package at other companies.
+Compensation will be commensurate with the scope and range of the Company’s business, the ability required of, and the responsibilities and risks to be borne by, the Company's Directors and Executive Officers, taking into consideration compensation packages at other companies.

 Compensation for Directors consists of a monthly compensation.

-- A monthly compensation shall be set as a fixed amount in light of the duty that is the supervisory function.
-The level of payment is determined in accordance with a full-time or part-time basis, basic payment, allowance for committee members for committees to which the Director belongs and his or her position.
+- Monthly compensation shall be set as a fixed amount in light of the duty that is the supervisory function.
+The level of payment is determined in accordance with a full-time or part-time basis, basic salary, allowance for committee members for committees to which the Director belongs and his or her position.

 In case of Directors who also serve as Executive Officers, compensation as a Director is not paid.

-Compensation for Executive Officers consists of a monthly compensation and performance-linked compensation.
+Compensation for Executive Officers consists of a monthly compensation, performance-linked bonus and restricted stock compensation.

-- The Evaluation indicators and Composition ratio for performance-linked bonus are as follows.
+The evaluation indicators and composition ratios of performance-linked bonus are as follows.

-* Organizational Health Index is an index that evaluates the health of an organization from various perspectives such as employee engagement and diversity and inclusion.
+*2 Organizational health is an indicator that assesses the health of an organization from various perspectives, including employee engagement and diversity & inclusion.

 Directors